theplenoh/LeafBBS/README.md

 LeafBBS is a bullet-in board system(BBS) written in PHP.
 It is designed to run in LAMP server environment.

-The former name of LeafBBS is CocoaBBS as it can be observed in the Git commit history.
-However, Plenoh changed the name of this internet bulltin board system(BBS) since he felt unhealthy and noticed the risk of getting diabetes due to his developing dependency on caffeine and sugar.
-Green diet such as lettuce, cucumber, and spinach is a lot healthier.

 ## Create SQL Tables
 ### Table `leaf_board`
 ```